celonis/content-cli/DOCUMENTATION.md

 -   It is also possible to download packages in JSON format by adding '--json' option.
 -   When the JSON format option is used, also possible to include package dependencies by adding '--includeDependencies' flag
--   When the JSON format option is used, also possible to filter packages by adding '--packageKeys' flag
+-   When the JSON format option is used, also possible to filter packages by adding '--packageKeys' parameter

 ```
 content-cli list packages -p <your-chosen-profile>
+content-cli list packages -p <profileName> --json --packageKeys <package1> <package2>
 ```

 ### List all data pools of the team